botanix-labs/Macbeth/README.md

 -   Join the [Telegram](https://botanixlabs.xyz/en/home) to get help, or
 -   Open a [discussion](https://github.com/botanix-labs/Macbeth/issues/new) with your question, or
 -   Open an issue with [the bug](https://github.com/botanix-labs/Macbeth/issues)

+## Submitting a Pull Request

+To ensure code quality and consistency, please follow these steps when preparing to submit a pull request:

+1. **Install Pre-commit**:
+   Make sure you have [pre-commit](https://pre-commit.com/) installed on your machine.
+This tool helps enforce code formatting and other checks before committing changes.

+2. **Install Dependencies**:
+   Run `pnpm i` in the root directory (this step only needs to be done once).
+Make sure you have `node` and `pnpm` installed on your system.

+3. **Format Code Before Pushing**:
+   Anytime you've made changes and are ready to push, run `make fmt`.
+This will format your code according to the project's standards.

+4. **Run Lint Checks (Optional but Recommended)**:
+   Occasionally, you may want to perform a lint check by running `make lint`.
+This will run additional checks (like `clippy` for Rust) to catch potential improvements.
+Note that lint checks are not automatically enforced by the pipeline, so it is your responsibility to ensure the code quality is maintained and that `clippy` does not flag any issues.

+---

+By following these steps, you help ensure that all code contributions meet the project's quality standards.
+Thank you!

 ## Security